Sitting Risks: A Person Who Sits For Long Hours Should See This

 The human body is built to stand upright, this way our heart, blood circulation, and digestive system work effectively.

-NOTE: If you sit for a long time a day it suppresses your blood circulation, leads to poor body posture, and weight gain, increasing the risk of diabetes, and other diseases.
+Sitting for a long time suppresses blood circulation, resultin in poor body posture, weight gain, and increasing the risk of diseases.

 Other potential health issues include:

-• Heart disease – One study compared two groups of people and found that people who sat for long periods of time had an increased risk of heart rate, compared to other people who moved around a lot (1).
+• Heart disease – One study found that people who sat for long had a raised risk of heart rate, compared to other moving persons (1).

-• Short life – In 2009 a study was published, that found a close relationship between long hours of sitting and increased risk of death.
+• Short life – In 2009 a study was published, that found a close relationship between long hours of sitting and raised risk of death.

-• Laziness will grow up – The effect of too much sitting can affect your speed or hard-working, even if you work 6 to 8 hours a day, still, be sure to exercise for 1 to 2 hours a day.
+• Laziness will grow up – The effect of too much sitting can affect your speed, even if you work 6 to 8 hours a day.

 1. Weak legs

-By sitting for a long time, you are not dependent on your lower body, over time which weakens the legs muscles.
+By sitting for a long time, you are not dependent on your lower body, over time which weakens the leg muscles.

 Most people must have experienced swelling in their limbs when they sit.